sounny/wpd/DEVELOPER_GUIDELINES.md

 ## Documentation, Tutorial Videos

-Good documentation and tutorials are severly lacking and any help would be highly appreciated.
+Good documentation and tutorials are severely lacking and any help would be highly appreciated.
 The LaTeX source for the current user manual is in the `docs/latex` folder.